darkwood-com/flow/docs/getting-started/rail.md

-# Monoids
+# Rail

+## Rail implementation

 According to [Wikipedia](https://en.wikipedia.org/wiki/Monoid), Monoid is an abstract algebra that get its usage in function composition.

-## Rail implementation

 We consider `Rails` as a set of elements in our ensemble as a Monoid implementation.
 By using `pipe` as a binary operation, `Rails` can be composed together with others `Rail` element.